Grump-Free-Framework/GF3/readme.md

 ### Views

-Views are stored in `app/views`, where each module gets it's own folder.
-The purpose of this is to keep the project cleaner and to allow multiple pages within a single module.
+Views are stored in `modules/MODULE_NAME/views/`.
 View files should be built in HTML, I'm fairly positive that trying to use any PHP on these pages will simply just not render the pages because GF3 uses Fat-Free-Frameworks own rendering engine by default, but this can be changed by altering the render function in `app/application/php_functions.php` to render a different way.

 For detailed instructions on using F3's rendering engine, check out [their documentation](https://fatfreeframework.com/3.6/views-and-templates#AQuickLookattheF3TemplateLanguage).